COVID-19 update: reduced public transport services COVID-19 update: reduced public transport services

 See our reduced services due to COVID-19 webpage for more information on bus, train and ferry timetables.

-Wearing a face mask throughout your journey remains the most effective way of staying safe while onboard AT services, for both passengers and onboard staff.
+Wearing a face mask throughout your journey remains the most effective way of staying safe while on board AT services, for both passengers and staff.

-Stacey Van Der Putten says the use of face masks, particularly those made to medical/surgical standards, has been shown to make a real difference in reducing COVID-19 transmission onboard public transport services.
+Stacey Van Der Putten says the use of face masks, particularly those made to medical/surgical standards, has been shown to make a real difference in reducing COVID-19 transmission on public transport services.

 With the move to Phase 3 there is less focus on contact tracing, but AT is still encouraging passengers to use registered AT HOP cards and to scan onboard QR codes to help AT keep track of customer movements.